pklaus/avrnetio/README.md

-# avrnetio: A Python class to interface the Pollin AVR-NET-IO via ECMD TCP/IP commands.
+# avrnetio  ... a free measurement framework for the ethersex platform written in Python.

 ## Project Information

-This software (avrnetio) provides an interface via TCP to control the Pollin AVR-NET-IO running the ethersex firmware <ethersex.de>.
+This software (avrnetio) provides a comfortable way to communicate with any hardware running the ethersex firmware <http://ethersex.de> via TCP/RS232.
+This includes on the hardware side the commercial Pollin AVR-NET-IO, wich gave the project its name.
-The software consists of a class to represent the possibilities of the product and example code to show how to use it.
+The software consists of a Python class to represent the possibilities of the product and example code to show how to use it.

+Find more information on <http://pklaus.github.com/avrnetio>.

 ## Moving Forward